The John C Mithun Foundation

 Examples of funded projects:

-- Lobero Theatre Community Access Fund: Provides $100,000+ annually to subsidize local performing arts and youth performance organizations, directly supporting youth access to professional performance venues
+- Lobero Theatre Community Access Fund: Provides $100,000+ annually to subsidise local performing arts and youth performance organisations, directly supporting youth access to professional performance venues

-- San Marcos High School Building Community Wellness Project: $1.5 million gift creates Health Careers Academy while transforming student wellness center, combining education, health, and student wellbeing
+- San Marcos High School Building Community Wellness Project: $1.5 million gift creates Health Careers Academy while transforming student wellness centre, combining education, health, and student wellbeing

-- Santa Barbara Education Foundation teacher grants: Supports classroom innovation including theater performance camps and creative teaching approaches
+- Santa Barbara Education Foundation teacher grants: Supports classroom innovation including theatre performance camps and creative teaching approaches

 Deep Santa Barbara County Roots

-All documented grants benefit Santa Barbara County organizations.
+All documented grants benefit Santa Barbara County organisations.
 The foundation demonstrates strong preference for local impact where trustees can witness results firsthand.
-Funded organizations include established Santa Barbara institutions (Granada Theatre, Lobero Theatre, UCSB) and school-based programs (San Marcos High School, Santa Barbara Unified School District).
+Funded organisations include established Santa Barbara institutions (Granada Theatre, Lobero Theatre, UCSB) and school-based programmes (San Marcos High School, Santa Barbara Unified School District).

 Transformative Impact on Youth

-The foundation prioritizes programs creating lasting change for young people.
+The foundation prioritises programmes creating lasting change for young people.
 Susan Torrey's statement about the San Marcos gift - "It is San Marcos paving the future for students" - reflects this focus on transformative outcomes.
-Mercedes Millington's perspective as a former elementary school educator influences the foundation's emphasis on programs that "feed our souls" through arts education.
+Mercedes Millington's perspective as a former elementary school educator influences the foundation's emphasis on programmes that "feed our souls" through arts education.

 Multi-Dimensional Community Benefit